Team-Oreneta/website/src/pages/blog/team.md

 Team Oreneta came after Oreneta, when we three decided to create a team out of this *wonderful* project!
 We wanted to collaborate on more stuff than just Oreneta (for instance, (The PoyoWeb!)[https://poyoweb.org]), because we really like working with eachother. <3

+And well, that's really it!
+We have become friends all together and enjoy spending our spare time coding.
+Thanks for your attention!

+--Poyo!